NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 dict): Overrides the `num` option.
 Count the total number of targets, subtract `num_targets_minus` from the count, and generate that many objects.
 For example, in a scene with 5 targets, a `num_targets_minus` of 1 would generate 4 objects.
-Default: null
+Default: Use `num`
 - `dimensions` ([VectorFloatConfig](#VectorFloatConfig) dict, int,
 [MinMaxInt](#MinMaxInt), or a list of any of those types): Sets the dimensions of the object in meters.
 Overrides `scale`.
 If only one dimension is configured, then the same scale will be used for the other two dimensions.
-Default: Use scale.
+Default: Use `scale`
 - `identical_to` (str): Used to match to another object with the specified label, so that this definition can share that object's exact shape, scale, and material.
 Overrides `identical_except_color`